betaghIEEE/DevoteApp-Training/Devote/notes.md

     With just a few lines of code, Core Data gives Swift the ability to fashion a straight forward app of this kind.

+# Begin App Refinement
+Begin part 4 of the "Devote App" example

+In this particular lesson, the instructor lays out the foundation of the layout and design.
+This applies mostly to the appearance.
+There are a few bullet points here:
+    *   Linear Gradient: 1st background
+    *   Image:  2nd background
+    *   ZStack:     Main container
+    *   Inset grouped:  List style

+Let the coding begin in the Content View.

+Oh, this is a good time to learn how to do that code snippet for MARK comments.
+The key to this is the little completion segment in the snippets tool kit, in particular for each snippet.

+## Introduce iPad Support
+We add a modifier to the navigation view and to the following:
+    * The ".navigationViewStyle(StackNavigationViewStyle)" at the end of the Navigation View closure.
+    *   Adjust the background

+## Background
+We add a new background to this view, since we will use this specific gradient.
+Therefore, it's worth creating a reasonable property for that purpose.
+The constant module is a good place to place such a gradient reference.